yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 ## The Dawn Plague
 - Thirty-three years ago, a hunting party from **Khelma** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
 By morning, all were possessed.
 - The newly-bodied Dybbuks then found their way to the village of **Khelma**, retreating back to the forest after wreaking havoc on the frightened populace.
 - The locals were ill-equipped to handle the situation.
 A small group of all able-bodied adults attempted to stop the Dybbuks on their own turf.
-All but one (a local **Rab**) did not return.
+All but one (**Zina**, a seamstress) did not return.
-- The **Rab** had survived by climbing up a tree and observing the Dybbuks for a full night, never sleeping.
-He learned that the Dybbuks could only possess a body while the spirit slept, and that by morning they would have full control.
-He also learned that they _hated_ fire.
+- **Zina** survived by climbing up a tree and observing the Dybbuks for a full night, never sleeping.
+She observed that the Dybbuks could only possess a body while the spirit slept, and that by morning they would have full control.
+She also saw that they _hated_ fire.
+She let one of the children know what she'd learned, then fled.
-- The remaining residents (mostly the very young or very old) were able to frighten their possessed former neighbors, parents and children with torches and flaming brands, forcing them into a nearby quarry.
+- The remaining residents (mostly children and the elderly **Rab**) were able to frighten their possessed former neighbors, parents and children with torches and flaming brands, forcing them into a nearby quarry.
 They then set it ablaze, killing the bodies but freeing the spirits.
 This place is now referred to as **Orphan’s Mound**.
 - Today the locals still stand vigilant for a full night after any burial, to ensure that none are possessed by a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”
 In general, the survivors became strict adherents of their ancestor's religious practices.
 - The true details of what happened in **Khelma** was kept secret, most outsiders believing them an unfortunate victims of a plague.
 The original **Rab** died a few years after the events of the **Dawn Plague**, but made great efforts to forestall anything ever harming the town again.
 Eventually, **Rab Schlomo** came and made his home among them, intending to understand and protect his newfound neighbors.
+- **Zina** was never seen again, though she lives on as an **Estrie**, surviving from offerings left to her by the villagers.

 ## Hooks
 - PCs are hired by a wealthy outsider, sent to quiet the unrest.
 - The PCs stumble upon the town in their travels, just as workers and villagers are coming to blows.
 A local clergy or city official may ask for their assistance as outsiders.
 - Rumors of abandoned treasure buried beneath a large burial mound not far from town.

-### Evidence of the Dybbuk’s Return
+### Evidence of Dybbuks
 - Disturbed graves; mutilated animals.
 The sound of rocks moving in the forest.
 - A gangly figure dressed in ragged clothing, seen only from afar.
 - Last seen at the small abandoned cemetery North of town.
 Reports are unreliable.